 Hollywood and the media have given us a certain idea of what a sex addict and sexual compulsions looks like.
 Maybe they’re multimillionaire actors and actresses constantly taking home other multimillionaire actors and actresses.
 Perhaps sex addiction even seems a little fun.
 Why not surround yourself with rich beautiful people all the time?
 Then, all they have to do is announce their addiction on social media, say that they’re sorry, and enter a 30-day luxury, celebrity sex rehab program and come out completely cured.

-Now, I’m not saying that’s never happened, but I’m saying it’s not how your typical sex addict presents.
+Now, I’m not saying that’s never happened, but I’m saying it’s not typically how sexual dependency presents.
 Not by a long shot.

 There’s nothing shiny or Hollywood about it.
 It’s as dark and desperate and lonely as a heroin addiction.

 How Does the Addiction Start?

 Personally, I knew that I was a sex addict from the time that I was eight or nine years old.
 In my case, the reason was a combination of finding my father’s porn when I was unprepared to handle it and inappropriate stimulation from my mother.
 I also grew up in an unharmonious household.
 I needed a place to hide and a place to feel good.
 Given everything I had been exposed to, it wasn’t hard for me to sexualize myself or other people.

 So, instead of learning how to do household chores, or practicing manners, or any of the other regular things kids do, I was scared, angry, and fearful.
 It was easy for me to just lose myself in fantasy, which is exactly where I stayed.